Deena Larsen's "Samplers"

 Larsen has an B.A. in English and Logic from Northern Colorado University.
 She was awarded best senior thesis award in 1986 for “Nansense Ya Snorsted: A logical look at nonsense”.
 In 1991 Larsen earned her M.A. from the University of Colorado in English.
 In addition to a career as a technical writer with the Bureau of Reclamation, Larsen also has long history mentoring and teaching writers about hypertext and structured linking in literature through workshops, organized online chats, and in the classroom.
 Larsen collected and published her pedagogical approach to teaching electronic literature in the textbook: *Fun da mentals: Rhetorical Devices for Electronic Literature*.

-As a creator of hypertexts, Larsen has authored over thirty works that include *Marble Springs*, *Samplers*, “Firefly”, “The Language of the Void”, and “Ferris wheels”.
+As a creator of hypertexts, Larsen has authored over thirty works that include the hypertext narrative, Marble Springs; the collection of hypertext stories, Samplers: Nine Vicious Little Hypertexts; as well as many other works including “Firefly," “The Language of the Void,” and “Ferris Wheels."
 Larsen’s work has appeared in key electronic literature publication venues such as Eastgate Systems, Inc, The Iowa Review Web, Poems that Go, Riding the Meridian, and Word Circuits Gallery.

 Versions of SamplersCritical References

 ✭ Version 1.0: Samplers: Nine Vicious Little Hypertexts for Floppy Disk for Macintosh, copyrighted in 1997